What is the Questrom Honors Program?

 Am I eligible to apply?

 Students who achieve a minimum 3.20 GPA at the end of their fall semester freshmen year are invited to apply to the Honors program.
 Please note, however, that a cumulative 3.45 GPA by the end of freshmen year is required for admission to the program.
-Applicants must also be on track to complete at least 32 credits of academic coursework by the end of freshmen year (AP/IB/etc. credits do count).
+Applicants must also be on track to complete a minimum of 12 credits of academic coursework each semester.
 Both current freshmen in the Questrom School of Business and freshmen in the process of applying – as indicated by enrollment in gateway courses – as an Intra-University Transfer to Questrom School of Business will be invited to apply.
 At this time, external transfer students are not eligible to join the Questrom Honors Program.

 How do I apply?